SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 <Description>An application to read and write files.</Description>
 ```

+> If you were using the long/short version for the subcommand, you'll also want to move the options
+> from the `ParseOptionsAttribute` to the `CommandOptions` so they'll apply to all commands.
+Note
+> that `CommandOptions` has no `CaseSensitive` property; instead, you have to set the
+> `ArgumentNameComparer` property.
+Use `StringComparer.Invariant` for case-sensitive argument names.

 Now, if you run the application without arguments, you'll see this:

 ```text